-As we all know, a paradigm is a model or a pattern.
-It’s a shared set of assumptions that have to do with how we perceive the world.
+A paradigm is a model or a pattern.
+It's a shared set of assumptions that have to do with how we perceive the world.
 Paradigms are very helpful because they allow us to develop expectations about what will probably occur based on these assumptions.
-But when data falls outside our paradigm, we find it hard to see and accept.
+However, when the data falls outside our paradigm, we find it hard to see and accept.
 This is called the “Paradigm Effect”.

 The dictionary meaning of a Paradigm is “a typical example or pattern of something; a pattern or model”.
 A more scientific way of looking at it reveals that a paradigm is a distinct set of concepts or thought patterns, including theories, research methods, postulates, and standards for what constitutes legitimate contributions to a field.

 If one were to put it in common parlance, Paradigm is a set pattern or behavior of ours which we follow without thinking much about it.
 A few paradigms in our daily lives could be - Some of us wet the paste before brushing, some don’t.
 When we wear our shirt, either our left hand or right which goes first, not left on Monday, right on Tuesday etc. and we may note that we repeat this every single time we wear a shirt.
 So, if we were to observe closely, the pattern never changes.